Star polygon: Examples in tilings

 These polygons are often seen in tiling patterns.
-The parametric angle α (degrees or radians) can be chosen to match internal angles of neighboring polygons in a tessellation pattern.
-Johannes Kepler in his 1619 work Harmonices Mundi, including among other period tilings, nonperiodic tilings like that three regular pentagons, and a regular star pentagon (5.5.5.5/2) can fit around a vertex, and related to modern Penrose tilings.
+The parametric angle 𝛼 (in degrees or radians) can be chosen to match internal angles of neighboring polygons in a tessellation pattern.
+In his 1619 work Harmonice Mundi, among periodic tilings, Johannes Kepler includes nonperiodic tilings, like that with three regular pentagons and one regular star pentagon fitting around certain vertices, 5.5.5.5/2, and related to modern Penrose tilings.

 Interiors

 The interior of a star polygon may be treated in different ways.
 Three such treatments are illustrated for a pentagram.
-Branko Grünbaum and Geoffrey Shephard consider two of them, as regular star polygons and concave isogonal 2n-gons.
+Branko Grünbaum and Geoffrey Shephard consider two of them, as regular star n-gons and as isotoxal concave simple 2n-gons.